ethereum/consensus-specs/specs/sharding/p2p-phase1.md

-# Ethereum 2.0 Phase 1 -- Network specification
+# Ethereum 2.0 Sharding -- Network specification

 **Notice**: This document is a work-in-progress for researchers and implementers.